User Guide Cancel

 High-Low Pass effect

 The High-Low Pass effect sets a limit above or below which frequencies can pass.
-High Pass allows frequencies above the limit and blocks frequencies below.
+High Pass allows frequencies above the specified limit and blocks frequencies below it.
 Conversely, Low Pass allows frequencies below the limit and blocks frequencies above.
 Use High-Low Pass to do the following:

 • Enhance or attenuate (reduce) a sound.
 For example, using High Pass can reduce traffic noise, which often is concentrated at low frequencies, while minimally affecting a voice recording.
 Using Low Pass can remove high-frequency sounds, such as static and buzzing.